Skip to Main Content

 The department has a diverse and successful research enterprise with two basic science laboratories and a full infrastructure to support clinical research.

-A Message from our Vice Chair of Research
+A Message from Research

 Welcome to the research webpage for the Department of Emergency Medicine at Brown University/ Brown Emergency Medicine!
 Our department is a national leader in emergency medicine research, and we aim to generate and translate knowledge that will improve the lives of our patients and communities.
 Our faculty and residents conduct research across a wide range of topics including injury prevention, global health, health equity and population health, acute cerebrovascular disease, sex and gender medicine, trauma, sepsis, substance use and harm reduction, point of care ultrasound, and degenerative joint disease, among others.
 We have a robust infrastructure to support clinical research in our department, and we collaborate with investigators across departments and other institutions, locally, regionally, and nationally.
-Please feel free to reach out to Tracy_Madsen@brown.edu with any inquiries about our research program and thank you for your interest.

 Research Program Members